 - 3 tbsp cornstarch

-Pumpkin Pie Swirl
+Pumpkin Pie Filling

-- 1 cup pumpkin puree
+- 1 cup (300g) pumpkin puree

-- 2 ½ tsp pumpkin pie spice
+- 2 ยฝ tsp pumpkin pie spice

-- 1 ½ tbsp cornstarch
+- 2 tbsp cornstarch

-- ⅓ cup brown sugar
+- โ cup light brown sugar

-- ½ tsp vanilla extract
+- 1 tsp vanilla extract

-- 1 tbsp vegan butter , melted
+- 1 tbsp apricot preserves

 Instructions

-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 400 degrees F. Line a large baking sheet with parchment paper.

-- Remove your frozen puff pastry from the freezer and let it defrost at room temperature for 20 minutes.
+- Remove your frozen puff pastry from the freezer and let it defrost at room temperature for 10-20 minutes.

 - If you’d like to pipe the mixture onto the danishes, transfer it to a piping bag or a medium-sized plastic ziplock bag.
 If using a ziplock bag, cut the bottom corner off at a diagonal.
 If you prefer to spoon the pumpkin pie mixture onto the danish, leave it in the bowl.

-- Dollop about 1-2 teaspoons of the pumpkin pie mixture into the center of the cream cheese mixture.
+- Dollop about 1-2 tbsp of the pumpkin pie mixture into the center of the cream cheese mixture.
 Or if using a piping bag, pipe the mixture in a spiral shape on top of the cream cheese.

 - Bake for 18-20 minutes.
 The pastry should be puffed up and golden brown.